Academics at ANC

 Whether students have proved themselves academically or are still emerging, they can find a course of study that will challenge them at their level.
 All academic courses ask students to develop their reading comprehension and writing skills, and a premium is placed on learning to question and reason.
 The curriculum opens up in the later grades to gradually allow for a more individualized program.

-To see course descriptions, click the Curriculum Guide link to the right.
+To see course descriptions, view our Curriculum Guide page.

 There are plenty of opportunities for students who have developed their academic skills to challenge themselves at a higher level, whether it is accelerated, honors, or Advanced Placement courses.
 At ANC, we do not advertise Advanced Placement courses per se, although a number of courses either accommodate or require the AP Test.
 Our teachers have developed creative and unique accelerated and honors courses, and we are unwilling to lose that quality by teaching to a test.